Tagged With: slow cooker

 What are your favorite low and slow cooked meals?
 Let us know in the comments!

-No doubt about it, our selection of cookbooks here at World Spice Merchants is vast, and possibly a little daunting.
-Since summer is in full swing, here’s a handy guide to cookbooks you can add to your shelf to use all summer long without breaking a sweat:
+Our selection of cookbooks here at World Spice Merchants is vast, and can possibly be a little daunting.
+Since summer is in full swing, we’ve thrown together a handy guide to cookbooks you can add to your shelf to use all summer long without breaking a sweat:

 I don’t know about you, but folks in my family are a little, well, garden crazy.
 My brother is one of the few folks I know who will go for a hike in the mountains and come home with a salad.
 My mother prefers the tame vegetables that she plants every year like clockwork, but her garden still gets a little out of control.
 From spring to early fall she commands an abundance of asparagus, tomatoes, onions, several varieties of squash, swiss chard, string beans, and snow peas.
 There’s a whole segment of her garden devoted to herbs.